reckel-jm/cantara-webpage/content/tutorial/Install Cantara.en.md

 If you don't like to use winget, you can also download and run the installer manually which will lead you through the process of installation.

-Simply [download and run the installer](https://github.com/reckel-jm/cantara/releases/download/v2.4.1/cantara-2.4.1_setup_win64.exe), go through the questions and install Cantara.
+Simply [download and run the installer](https://github.com/reckel-jm/cantara/releases/download/v2.5.0/cantara-v2.5.0_setup_x84_64.exe), go through the questions and install Cantara.
 After the installation, you will find the program in your start menu.
 In addition, if you have chosen the option during the setup process, you will also have a shortcut on your desktop.

+{{% notice info %}}
+When starting the installer, Windows might warn you that the source is unknown and the executable unsigned.
+In this case, you can choose "Proceed" to continue.
+This is due to the fact that I don't own a certificate which I could use for certification of the executable.
+However as the software has been published to Winget, you can safely install it from there and without seeing this notification.
+{{% /notice %}}

 ## Linux